Azure-Samples/openai-end-to-end-baseline/README.md

 ### 7. Rehost the prompt flow in Azure App Service

-TODO (P1): Can Azure AI Studio produce this image for us?
+TODO (P1 - Bilal): Can Azure AI Studio produce this image for us?
 If so, how?
 Can the prompt flow go into the Models catalog and get pulled from there?

 This is a second option for deploying the flow.
 With this option, you deploy the flow to Azure App Service instead of the managed online endpoint.
 At a high-level, you must do the following: